Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 4. This will produce a directory with the naming template edge-release-oci-tgz-<date>

-5. Pass this directory to the edge-load-oci-artefacts.sh script to load the SUSE Edge helm chart OCI images to your private registry:
+5. Pass this directory to the edge-load-oci-artefacts.sh script to load the Edge OCI chart images to your private registry:

 Note